joecannatti/thezenprogrammer/_posts/2018-04-12-un-spike-ing.md

 - Testing the algorithm that Fred said would work in Slack to see if he’s right
 - Anything else that might need verified before committing to a design of a solution.

 Spikes usually result in a bunch of messy code that kinda/sorta does most of the things that the product is going to need to do in the end.
 To most programmers, it feels good to do a spike.
 The gratification that comes from building a production ready system comes much more quickly in a spike.
 Because of that, there’s a temptation to feel that most of the work is done when the spike is done.
+It makes me feel like an unstoppable force of nature, slicing through time and space, totally unaware of my colossal mediocrity.

-Something like, “I just need to clean up the code from the Spike and open a PR”, is often said by a developer.
+What comes next is often something like, “I just need to clean up the code from the Spike and open a PR”, by a developer.
 This creates the impression that there’s not much work left to do.
 The bad news is that that impression is often false.
 The good news is that I’m going to tell you how to deal with that bad news right now.

 ## What’s tangibly different between Spike code and Production code?